-From the Crittenton Hospital Medical Center Nursing Lab to the Eye Research Institute, from a 110-acre biological preserve to the Lowry Center for Early Childhood Education, OU offers hands-on learning in every program.
+From the Crittenton Hospital Medical Center Foundation Nursing Diagnostics Laboratory to the Eye Research Institute, from a 110-acre biological preserve to the Lowry Center for Early Childhood Education, OU offers hands-on learning in every program.
 The University's emphasis on learning by doing is valued by area stakeholders, as evidenced by the significant number of alumni in the area.

 Decades of research in higher education validate that students most likely to succeed in college are those who get involved on campus.
 OU is home to more than 250 student organizations that encourage engagement, socialization and support.
 These organizations provide a valuable opportunity to further the campus community, both internally and externally.
 Through these groups, students and faculty are involved in many local, regional, and global philanthropic and industry based initiatives.

 The University strives to provide students across Southeast Michigan with convenient access to high-quality academic programs and services.
 In order to further this goal, complete degree programs are also offered at three sites in Macomb County, Oakland County's neighbor to the east, which is home to roughly one-third of all OU students.
 In 2011, the University inaugurated the new Anton/Frankel Center campus in downtown Mt.
-Clemens, while continuing to offer courses at the Macomb University Center at Macomb Community College and at the Macomb Intermediate School District.
+Clemens, while continuing to offer courses at the Macomb University Center at Macomb Community College.

 OU-Macomb serves as a gateway to the main campus; facilitates degree completion for traditional, nontraditional and transfer populations; supports joint admission and concurrent enrollment options with local community colleges; and delivers full undergraduate and graduate programs.
 Currently, more than 25 undergraduate and graduate programs are offered in Macomb County.